The Best Little Whorehouse in Texas (film): Plot

-Thorpe and his crew sneak onto the property, break into the house, and catch the winning Aggies and State Senator Charles Wingwood, a 1949 Texas A&M University alumnus who represents the 19th Congressional District where the Chicken Ranch is located, on tape in mid-debauch.
-The next day, Ed Earl and Miss Mona have a fight over what happened.
-Mona chastises him for being unavailable to shield her during Thorpe's raid, even going so far as to call him childish and insult his standing; in turn, he responds, "It's a hell of a lot better than bein' a whore."
+Infiltrating the property, Thorpe and his crew break into the house and ambush the winning Aggies and State Senator Charles Wingwood, a 1949 Texas A&M University alumnus who represents the 19th Congressional District where the Chicken Ranch is located, on tape in mid-debauch.
+The next day, Ed Earl and Miss Mona argue over what happened.
+Mona chastises him for being unavailable to shield her during Thorpe's raid, calling him childish and insulting his standing; in turn, he responds, "It's a hell of a lot better than bein' a whore."

-Without telling Mona his intentions, Ed Earl travels to Austin to appeal to the Governor of Texas.
-The politician, who will not make a decision on any issue without first seeing the results of opinion polls, listens to Ed Earl's eloquent appeal to keep the Chicken Ranch open.
-However, when the polls say a bare majority of Texans disapprove of the place, he orders the sheriff to close it down.
+Ed Earl covertly travels to Austin to appeal to the Governor of Texas, who will not decide on any issue without first seeing the results of opinion polls ("The Sidestep").
+Despite Ed Earl's eloquent appeal to keep the Chicken Ranch open, the Governor orders him to close it down after polls say 42% of Texans disapprove of the place (37% are in favor, 21% undecided).
 While leaving the capitol building, Ed Earl confronts a jubilant Thorpe, yanks off his wig, and punches him out as a crew films the confrontation.

-At his office, Ed Earl calls Mona to tell her to permanently close down the whorehouse, and apologizes for their earlier fight.
-After hearing the news, the sex workers leave the Chicken Ranch the next day.
-Miss Mona is disconsolate, until learning about Ed Earl's attempt to keep the brothel open.

-As Miss Mona is departing the Chicken Ranch for the last time, Ed Earl stops her and proposes marriage.
-She turns him down, knowing that having a wife who had once been the madam of a notorious whorehouse would hurt his chances of running for the state legislature.
-Ed Earl insists he wants to marry her, regardless of what people will think or say.
-To make his point, he tosses her luggage into his pickup truck, then picks up Miss Mona and installs her in the passenger seat.
-They drive away together.
+Returning to his office, Ed Earl telephones Mona to permanently shutter the whorehouse, and apologizes for their earlier argument.
+Upon hearing the news, the brothel girls inform her of Ed Earl's valiant, albeit unsuccessful, efforts to salvage the establishment, prompting her to realize that she should forgive him.
+The next day, the prostitutes disconsolately depart from the Chicken Ranch ("Hard Candy Christmas").
+As Miss Mona is departing, Ed Earl halts her and proposes marriage.
+She declines, aware that being married to the former madam of a notorious whorehouse would damage his chances of running for the state legislature ("I Will Always Love You").
+Ed Earl insists upon marrying her regardless, making his point by tossing her luggage into his pickup truck.
+He then picks up Miss Mona and installs her in the passenger seat before they drive away together.

-Deputy Fred becomes the new Sheriff, while Ed Earl and Miss Mona marry.
-Ed Earl later successfully runs for the Texas state legislature.
+Fred becomes the new Sheriff, concluding the tale by explaining that Ed Earl and Miss Mona married and Ed Earl later successfully ran for the Texas state legislature.